adbario/slim-secure-session-middleware/README.md

             )
     )

+If you don't need session namespaces in your application, then you can just ignore all namespace related parts on this guide and leave namespace name in settings as 'slim_app'.

 #### Basic usage
 Session helper class is injected to application container and can be used as an object, i.e. like this: